isinaltinkaya/gptchatteR/README.md

 chatter.plot("plot histogram of rt using ggplot with df")
 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Note

+`gptchatteR` defaults to using the `text-davinci-003` model, a.k.a.
+GPT-3.5.
+ChatGPT is a fine-tuned version of GPT-3.5 to serve as a general-purpose chatbot.

 ## Acknowledgements

-This package uses OpenAI's ChatGPT model, which is an implementation of the GPT-3 architecture.
-Thank you to OpenAI for making this technology available to the public.
+Thanks to OpenAI for making this technology available to the public.

 Special thanks to ChatGPT for helping me write this file.

+Thanks to the developer of the [openai](https://github.com/irudnyts/openai) library for handling the API endpoints excellently and making it easy to develop this wrapper.

+But most of all, thanks to the AI working behind the scenes.
+I read enough Asimov to have the utmost respect for you, and I appreciate all your efforts that make it easier for me to be lazy.